Oswestry: The Conquest

-The Domesday Book of 1086 records the castle being built by Rainald, a Norman Sheriff of Shropshire: L'oeuvre (The work).
+The Domesday Book of 1086 records a castle being built by Rainald, a Norman Sheriff of Shropshire: L'oeuvre (The work).

 Alan fitz Flaad (died c.1120), a Breton knight, was granted the feudal barony of Oswestry by King Henry I who, soon after his accession, invited Alan to England with other Breton friends, and gave him forfeited lands in Norfolk and Shropshire, including some which had previously belonged to Ernulf de Hesdin (killed at Antioch while on crusade) and Robert of Bellême.

 Alan's duties to the Crown included supervision of the Welsh border.
 He also founded Sporle Priory in Norfolk.
 He married Ada or Adeline, daughter of Ernulf de Hesdin.
 Their eldest son William FitzAlan was made High Sheriff of Shropshire by King Stephen in 1137.
 He married a niece of Robert of Gloucester.
 Alan's younger son, Walter, travelled to Scotland in the train of King David I, Walter becoming the first hereditary Steward of Scotland and ancestor of the Stewart Royal family.

 Border town

 The town changed hands between the English and the Welsh a number of times during the Middle Ages and still retains some Welsh-language street and place names.
 In 1972, ITV broadcast a television report asking residents if they thought the town should be English or Welsh, with mixed responses.

 In 1149 the castle was captured by Madog ap Maredudd during 'The Anarchy', and it remained in Welsh hands until 1157.
+Sir William Dugdale, writing of Ranulf de Blondeville, 6th Earl of Chester, born c.
+1170, explained the surname Blondville (or Blundevill) was an indication of the earl’s birthplace, which he identified as Oswestry, a Shropshire locale adjacent to the border with Powys.
 Occasionally in the 13th century it is referred to in official records as Blancmuster (1233) or Blancmostre (1272), meaning "White Minster".
 Later, Oswestry was attacked by the forces of Welsh rebel leader Owain Glyndŵr during the early years of his rebellion against the English King Henry IV in 1400; it became known as Pentrepoeth or "hot village" as it was burned and nearly totally destroyed by the Welsh.
 The castle was reduced to a pile of rocks during the English Civil War.

 The town is now the home of the Shropshire libraries' Welsh Collection.